bhtandev/flow-compose/README.md

 [![License][license-image]][license-url]
 [![Downloads][downloads-image]][downloads-url]

-Asynchronous flow control utilising a onion-like compose `middleware` returning a fully valid middleware comprised of all those which are passed.
+Flow control for **any asynchronous functions** utilising a onion-like compose `middleware` returning a fully valid middleware comprised of all those which are passed.

-The idea of middleware is to create small handlers that each perform a specific task and pass the result to the next step in a chain.

-This pattern has been implemented already in KoaJS for processing HTTP requests and **does not have to be limited to just HTTP request and response cycle but apply to any asynchronous functions**.
+The flow acts in a stack-like manner, allowing consumer to perform actions downstream then after actions on the response upstream.

-This is a TypeScript port of [koajs/koa-compose](https://github.com/koajs/compose) with extra
+This is based on popular [koajs/koa-compose](https://github.com/koajs/compose) rewritten in Typescript using reduce with
  - ability to specify own context type and
- - optional passing of a value as parameter from previous middleware into the next
+ - optional passing of a value from previous middleware into the next as a parameter ( so that it can be used as a I/O pipeline )

+`koa-compose` pattern is very powerful and in fact it can be used beyond Koa framework. ( the namespace, the context API )

+Ultimately this gives the consumer the ability to modularise different steps and in a process and control the flow.

 ## Installation